TranLeTienDung/sales_prediction/README.md

 #### `src/`
 Contains source code:
-- sales_prediction.ipynb: all code of the competition
+- sales_prediction.ipynb: all code of the third task
+- EDA.ipynb: all code of the second task

 ---